-The Garage operates year round, in Theatre, Music and Dance.
+The Garage operates year round, in theatre, dance, music and fitness.
 This programme of activity includes:

 The performance programme, supported by Arts Council England and our Local Authority funders, aims to engage teenagers and young adults in theatre, although people of all ages enjoy our presentations.
 We present work which is ‘small in scale and big in creative ambition’, often described as ‘Fringe style’.
 It includes dance, spoken word and music and is often by new and emerging artists, writers or companies.
 Alongside our professional presentations, we showcase local companies, youth and student groups each season, and present family shows in school holidays and at weekends.

 The Garage offers unparalleled opportunities for local, regional and national professional artists and companies, due to the quality of our facilities and expertise of staff and partners.
 We help artists to secure investment, develop and tour new shows and have excellent facilities for rehearsal and performance.
 Our experienced management team and our partners offer high level support with production, fundraising or marketing and we have a large groundswell of participants, audiences and young artists with which to collaborate or test new work.

 We actively co-commission and produce in house, new work engaging with children, young people and families with producing partners across the UK.
 Artists tell us that our approach to connecting activities provides an appealing opportunity for them to create new work through collaborations with audiences, artists and participants.